In the Artist’s Studio: Featuring Warren Chang

-Acclaimed artist Warren Chang will be featured in an exhibition titled In the Artist’s Studio: Featuring Warren Chang.
+Acclaimed artist Warren Chang is featured in an exhibition titled In the Artist’s Studio: Featuring Warren Chang.
 Visitors are invited into Chang’s studio for an introduction to his work, creative process and life as an artist.
 In this virtual studio visit, a selection of the artist’s works, art making tools and personal items, along with rarely seen photographs of private studio spaces - rarely open to the public - are on view.

-The studio is relatively small, a stand-alone building constructed in the backyard of his house in 2007.
+Chang’s studio is relatively small, a stand-alone building constructed in the backyard of his house in 2007.
 Inspired roughly by the architectural drawing of Norman Rockwell’s studio, it boasts a large bay window from the direction of the north.
 There is a long bookshelf installed along the north wall, containing hundreds of art books and literature, which are of constant inspiration to him.
 There is a small loft on the second floor primarily used for storing paintings and this is where he also stretches his canvas.

 An artist’s studio is both a sacred creative space and a functional workshop, each as unique as the individual artist.
 The studios of artists provide a treasure trove of insight into their practices and personas.
 Examples from art history include painter Francis Bacon, known for working amongst a disheveled hoard of creative material.
 Georgia O’Keefe’s adobe home studio is filled with found bone fragments and rocks, and punctuated with windows that provide magnificent views - all informed and inspired her creative process.
 Constantin Brancusi’s workspace was chock-full with not only his sculptures, but also his own handmade furniture.